-My first time at Yellow Dog Cafe was 3 years ago when I was still commuting back and forth between West Virignia and Florida.
+My first time at Yellow Dog Cafe was three years ago when I was still commuting between West Virginia and Florida.
 My husband picked me up at the Melbourne airport and we stopped there for dinner on our drive to Vero Beach.
-That night’s special was Lobster Newburg and I was blown away by how tremendous everything I ate was.
-From the appetizers and salad, to dinner and dessert, everything was divine and second to none.
-3 years later, I am still telling all my friends about that unique experience.
+That nights special was Lobster Newburg and I was blown away by how tremendous everything I ate was.
+From the appetizers and salad to dinner and dessert, everything was divine and second to none.
+Three years later, I am still telling all my friends about that unique experience.

-Back to the present, my friend Michele and I were hosted by Yellow Dog Cafe and arrived on a week night for dinner.
-Valet parking is free, so we had only walk about 10 steps to get inside the restaurant where a team of friendly staff was waiting to seat us.
-Michele and I were shown into the Green Room to our table, directly by a window overlooking the waterfront and in plain sight of watching the awesome team of chefs prepare our food.
+Back to the present, my friend Michele and I went to Yellow Dog Cafe to eat dinner.
+Valet parking is free, so we had only walk about ten steps to get inside the restaurant where a team of friendly staff was waiting to seat us.
+Michele and I were shown into the Green Room to our table, directly by a window overlooking the waterfront and in plain sight of watching the excellent team of chefs prepares our food.

 The Yellow Dog Cafe is known for their Crab Bisque so we felt that we must try a cup to see for ourselves.
-It was served with their signature dog mascot cracker standing in the rich broth.
+It came with their signature dog mascot in cracker form standing in the rich broth.
 No wonder they are “known” for this bisque, as it is rich, but not too rich, delicate, and packed with bits of crab, delicious, succulent pieces of crab.
-We were also given a basket of sliced bread and butter.
-Yellow Dog bakes all their breads in-house, and maybe that is why it is so wonderful.
+We were given a basket of fresh baked sliced bread and butter.
+Yellow Dog bakes all their bread in-house.

-As we concluded our dining experience, Tara arrived at the table with the ever popular dessert tray.
-Not your average tray, as this one contained 10 items, in normal size and mini’s.
-Yellow Dog Cafe is known for 3 dessert items especially: Bread Pudding, Berry Peach Bobbler, and the Chocolate Dog Bone.
-We ordered a couple mini’s and anxiously awaited these sweet treats.
-All desserts are prepared by an in-house pastry chef.
+As we concluded our dining experience, Tara arrived at the table with the ever-popular dessert tray.
+Not your average tray, as this one contained ten items, in regular size and minis.
+Yellow Dog Cafe is known for three dessert items especially: Bread Pudding, Berry Peach Cobbler, and the Chocolate Dog Bone.
+We ordered a couple of minis and anxiously awaited these sweet treats.
+Yellow Dog Cafe desserts are prepared by an in-house pastry chef.

-Our plates arrived and we feasted; Michele on the dog bone and bread pudding and I on the bread pudding and berry cheesecake.
+The plates arrived and we feasted; Michele on the dog bone and bread pudding and me on the bread pudding and berry cheesecake.
 The dog bone is a rich chocolate walnut brownie dipped in ganache and topped with ice cream.
-Yellow Dog’s bread pudding is truly one of the best I have ever had, and the few chocolate chips and raisins added the perfect sweetness to this rich dish; plus the dog mascot cookie adoring the dish is yummy.
-I have not eaten cheesecake in 10 years because I always find it mediocre at restaurants, but this cheesecake, though just a tiny portion, was ultra-creamy and wonderful, topped with 3 juicy berries on the top.
+Yellow Dog’s bread pudding is one of the best I have ever had, and the few chocolate chips and raisins added the perfect sweetness to this rich dish; plus the dog mascot cookie adoring the dish is yummy.
+I have not eaten cheesecake in 10 years because I always find it mediocre at restaurants, but this cheesecake, though just a tiny portion, was ultra-creamy and wonderful, topped with three juicy berries on the top.

 Notes about the Yellow Dog Cafe

-Patrons often go downstairs to the bar and have a cocktail while enjoying the views prior to dining.
-The uber friendly bartenders are eager to serve you one of their many signature cocktails.
-After meeting a few of the bar staff, it would appear Yellow Dog has a steady group of “regulars” and a nice relationship with all of them.
+Patrons often go downstairs to the bar and have a cocktail while enjoying the views before dining.
+The uber-friendly bartenders are eager to serve you one of their many signature cocktails.
+After meeting a few of the bar staff, it would appear Yellow Dog has a steady group of “regulars” and a friendly relationship with all of them.